KeroZhai/vite-plugin-typenv/README.md

 env.[mode].local.js # only loaded in specified mode, ignored by git
 ```

-To get TypeScript IntelliSense, create an `vite-env.d.ts` in `src` directory, and augment `UserDefinedEnvVariables`(instead of `ImportMetaEnv`, see [Intellisense for TypeScript](https://vite.dev/guide/env-and-mode#intellisense-for-typescript) for more info) like this:
+To get TypeScript IntelliSense, create an `vite-env.d.ts` in `src` directory, and augment `UserDefinedEnvVariables` (instead of `ImportMetaEnv`, see [Intellisense for TypeScript](https://vite.dev/guide/env-and-mode#intellisense-for-typescript) for more details):

 ```ts
 // src/vite-env.d.ts